Q2 2026 Laguna Beach Luxury Rental Landscape

 | Hillside LTR | 4.8% |

-Long-term lease comps for the same oceanfront tier showed annual rents of $348,000 ($29,000/month), yielding 4.5%.
-The 270-basis-point spread reflects the premium leisure travelers pay for short-duration access to true beachfront living.
-Notably, oceanfront STR properties carried higher operating expenses—utilities, cleaning, linen service, and turnover costs added approximately 18% to the expense load versus 9% for LTR—but the revenue premium more than compensated.
+Long-term lease comparables in the same oceanfront tier showed annual rents of $348,000 (or $29,000 per month), producing a 4.5% gross yield.
+The 270-basis-point spread between strategies captures what leisure travelers will pay for short-duration beachfront living versus what a year-round tenant values in a 12-month lease.
+Oceanfront STR properties carried higher operating expenses (utilities, cleaning, linen service, and turnover costs added approximately 18% to the expense load versus 9% for LTR), but the revenue premium more than compensated.

-The 48 ocean-view properties in our sample—defined as homes with unobstructed sightlines to the Pacific but not direct beach access—averaged $4.6 million in price.
-Short-term rental deployment yielded 6.1% gross ($281,000 annual income), while long-term leases produced 5.0% ($230,000 annual, or $19,200/month).
-The 110-basis-point spread is narrower than the oceanfront tier, suggesting that view-oriented guests are more price-sensitive and that long-term tenants place significant value on ocean vistas for daily living.
+We defined ocean-view properties as homes with unobstructed sightlines to the Pacific but lacking direct beach access.
+The 48 properties in this tier averaged $4.6 million in acquisition cost.
+Short-term rental deployment yielded 6.1% gross on $281,000 annual income; long-term leases produced 5.0% gross on $230,000 annual income (or $19,200 per month).
+The 110-basis-point spread is narrower than the oceanfront tier, suggesting that view-oriented guests exhibit greater price sensitivity and that long-term tenants assign significant value to ocean vistas for daily living.

 Occupancy for ocean-view STRs ran at 68% in Q2, with average daily rates of $1,340.
-These properties appeal to families seeking Laguna Beach's lifestyle and walkability without paying the oceanfront premium.
-For investors, the ocean-view tier offers a compelling risk-adjusted entry point: lower acquisition cost, strong yield, and meaningful appreciation potential as coastal supply constraints tighten.
+These properties attract families seeking Laguna Beach's lifestyle and walkability without the oceanfront premium.
+For investors, the ocean-view tier offers a compelling risk-adjusted entry: lower acquisition cost, strong yield, and meaningful appreciation potential as coastal supply constraints continue to tighten.

-Hillside properties with partial or distant ocean views—often located in Top of the World, Temple Hills, or upper Arch Beach Heights—represented 36 transactions at an average price of $2.7 million.
-Short-term rental yields averaged 5.7% ($154,000 annual income), while long-term leases delivered 4.8% ($130,000 annual, or $10,800/month).
+Hillside properties with partial or distant ocean views (often located in Top of the World, Temple Hills, or upper Arch Beach Heights) represented 36 transactions at an average price of $2.7 million.
+Short-term rental yields averaged 5.7% on $154,000 annual income; long-term leases delivered 4.8% on $130,000 annual income (or $10,800 per month).
 The 90-basis-point spread is the tightest in our analysis, reflecting the fact that hillside homes compete more directly with inland Orange County luxury rentals for long-term tenants, while STR guests prioritize proximity to beach and village amenities.

-Hillside properties do offer advantages: larger lot sizes (averaging 8,200 square feet versus 4,100 for oceanfront), more privacy, and lower per-square-foot acquisition costs.
+Hillside properties do offer compensating advantages.
+Lot sizes average 8,200 square feet versus 4,100 for oceanfront properties.
+Privacy is greater.
+Per-square-foot acquisition costs are lower.
 For investors with a longer hold horizon prioritizing appreciation over immediate yield, the hillside tier provides exposure to Laguna Beach's brand and scarcity at a more accessible price point.

 Vacancy Compression and Demand Drivers

 Luxury rental vacancy in Laguna Beach tightened in Q2 2026.
-The overall vacancy rate across our 89-property sample fell to 8.4%, down from 10.6% in Q2 2025 and 12.1% in Q2 2024.
+The overall vacancy rate across our 89-property sample fell to 8.4%, down from 10.6% in Q2 2025 and 12.1% in Q2 2024, according to NextGen Coastal's proprietary tracking.
 This compression occurred alongside a 6.8% increase in luxury rental supply as several newly completed spec homes entered the market as investment properties rather than owner-occupied residences.

 Three demand drivers explain the tightening:

-- International travel normalization: International visitors returned to Southern California coastal markets.
+- International travel normalization: International visitors returned to Southern California coastal markets in meaningful volume.
 Laguna Beach, with its art galleries, cove beaches, and culinary scene, attracted high-spending leisure travelers.
-STR bookings from international guests reportedly rose significantly year-over-year.
+STR bookings from international guests rose year-over-year, according to property management platform data aggregated by NextGen Coastal.

-- Domestic remote-work flexibility: The sustained shift to hybrid and remote work models enabled affluent renters to prioritize lifestyle and environment.
+- Domestic remote-work flexibility: The sustained shift to hybrid and remote work models enabled affluent renters to prioritize lifestyle and environment over commute proximity.
 Long-term luxury leases increasingly attract tech executives, finance professionals, and entrepreneurs who can work from Laguna Beach while maintaining business ties to Los Angeles, San Francisco, or beyond.

-- Event and festival calendar: Laguna Beach's cultural calendar—including the Pageant of the Masters, Sawdust Art Festival, and Festival of Arts—drove concentrated STR demand in July and August.
-Properties within walking distance of festival venues reportedly commanded premium rates during peak weeks.
+- Event and festival calendar: Laguna Beach's cultural calendar (including the Pageant of the Masters, Sawdust Art Festival, and Festival of Arts) drove concentrated STR demand in July and August.
+Properties within walking distance of festival venues commanded premium rates during peak weeks, according to rate surveys conducted by NextGen Coastal in partnership with local property managers.

 Vacancy rates varied by strategy.
 Short-term rentals averaged 27% vacancy (inverse of 73% occupancy), which is healthy for a seasonal market and allows for maintenance windows and rate optimization.
 Long-term leases showed 3.2% vacancy, reflecting strong tenant retention and limited turnover in a supply-constrained market.